 Our story is a powerful one.
-For nearly 130 years now, Trine University has been producing graduates who have literally gone out and changed the world for the better through their knowledge, innovation, and work.
-And it's a story that continues to evolve every day.
+For 130 years, Trine University has been producing graduates who have literally gone out and changed the world for the better through their knowledge, innovation and work.
+And it's a story that continues to evolve each day.

-Trine is founded as Tri-State Normal College by the citizens of Angola, Indiana, and the Commerce Building — now known as Taylor Hall — is constructed as the College’s first facility.
+Trine founded as Tri-State Normal College by the residents of Angola, Ind., and the Commerce Building — now known as Taylor Hall — is constructed as the College’s first facility.

 The Administration Building, later known as the Sniff Administration Building and now the recently renovated C.W.
 Sponsel Administration Center, is completed at a cost of $15,000.